Shopping Cart

 BioAssay Systems has developed a range of high-throughput assays for drug targets.
 Our lead discovery services include, but are not limited to, hit-to-lead profiling and structure-activity relationship (SAR) studies.

-Enzyme Inhibitor Screening
+Enzyme Inhibitor Screening Services

 Our enzyme inhibitor screening services are optimized for modern lead discovery.
 Examples include evaluation of test compounds in regards to their activating (EC50) or inhibitory (IC50) effects on target enzyme(s) of interest, and determination of their mode of action.